 - There are several different sizes of furnaces up to 96% efficient.
 Which means that for every dollar you spend on gas from the utility company $.96 is converted to heat your home and only $.04 is sent out the flue pipe.

-My HVAC system is new do they need to be cleaned?
+My HVAC system is new does it need to be cleaned?

 Yes!!
 Even though your system is new, it still needs to have annual maintenance performed.
 This will help keep the warranty in effect.
 Most